pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 ## Operating principle

-The keys which __pdjr-skplugin-alarm-manager__ monitors are automatically derived from the Signal K tree by examination of those paths which are configured through their meta properties to support alarm function.
+__pdjr-skplugin-alarm-manager__ begins execution by recovering from the Signal K tree all keys which have an associated meta value containing a zones property and which are therefore able to support alarm function.

-The __ignorepaths__ configuration property allows sections of the Signal K tree to be excluded wholesale from alarm processing.
+The scope of this initial scan can be restricted by including in the __ignorepaths__ configuration property the names of paths which should not be scanned.

+Once a key collection is established, the plugin waits for the

 Values appearing on an alarm *key* are checked against the associated meta zones configuration and if their value falls within an alarm zone